Snehadas2005/devfest-security-suite/README.md

 ---

+##🏆 Achievement

+Secured **2nd Runner-Up** position at **Built-A-Thon 2025**, organized by Google Developer Group Noida (GDG Noida) during DevFest 2025 for developing SentraSec AI — an AI-powered cybersecurity platform that democratizes enterprise-grade security for all.

 ## What is SentraSec AI?

 SentraSec AI is an **AI-powered cybersecurity platform** that democratizes enterprise-grade security analysis for organizations of all sizes.
 Built during **DevFest Noida 2025 Buildathon**, it leverages **Google's Gemini AI** to deliver military-grade security assessments in **2-3 seconds**.